 Hot Cocoa Bar Ideas

 Here are some ideas to get you started on the base for your hot chocolate bar.
 You don't need all of these, so just pick which ones work for you!

-Hot chocolate bar sign – if you’re crafty, you can make your own cocoa bar sign.
-For the rest of us – this would be me – there’s lots of cute hot chocolate bar printables on Etsy!!
+Hot chocolate bar sign - if you’re crafty, you can make your own cocoa bar sign.
+For the rest of us, you can grab these printable hot chocolate bar signs from my shop!

 Cup Labels - if you’ve ever had a party, you know how many discarded, half full cups there are at the end.
 I think this happens when people set their drink down and then can’t remember which one is theirs!

 You can use a Sharpie marker on disposable cups, or dry erase markers on ceramic coffee mugs.
 Other ideas are drink charms, or you could cut tags cut from card stock and attach to mug handles with some cute twine or ribbon.